 - In terms of increasing your endurance, you should do as many pull up as you can do.

 At the beginning of your work out, you may find it difficult.
-At that time you can do half pull up and make it full of many pull ups when your body is ready to gain enough endurance gradually.
+At that time, you can do a half pull up and make it full of many pull ups when your body is ready to gain enough endurance gradually.

 To keep the body fit, you all think of having work out every day.
 Though it’s suitable for other workouts in terms of pull-ups, you do not need to do it on an everyday basis.
 It is enough to have two or three weight training sessions a week for most of the people.
 However, if you wish to have the work out most days of the week, divide your routine into upper body and lower body days so that you can avoid working for the same muscle groups too much.